 What Does the P0404 Code Mean?

 The P0404 diagnostic trouble code means that the Exhaust Gas Recirculation Circuit Range/Performance fault has occurred.
-This generic trouble code comes from the powertrain control module (PCM), showing that the Exhaust Gas Recirculation (EGR) valve operation isn’t accurate.
+This generic trouble code comes from the powertrain control module (PCM) and indicates that the Exhaust Gas Recirculation (EGR) valve is not functioning correctly.

 P0404 Trouble Code Symptoms